HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   frame shift
     :   a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([_protein_](/recommendations/protein/variant/frameshift/))

-*   fusion transcript
+*   gene fusion
-    :   a transcript (RNA molecule) which consist of parts of transcripts from two or more genes, resulting from a translocation, deletion, or inversion.
+    :   the joining of two or more genes resulting in a chimeric transcript and/or a novel interaction between a rearranged regulatory element with the expressed product of a partner gene (a regulatory fusion).

+*   genomic rearrangement
+    :   see *Structural Variant (SV)*

 *   haplotype
-    :   contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent
+    :   contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent.

 *   hemizygous
     :   an individual having **only one allele** at a given locus, either because the allele is absent (X and Y chromosome in males) or lost (deleted) (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=hemizygous){:target="\_blank"}).